mecid/mecid.github.io/_posts/2023-02-28-mastering-charts-in-swiftui-accessibility.md

 }
 ```

-As you can see in the example above, we use City, Population, and Gender strings as instances of the LocalizedStringKey type.
-Fortunately, the PlottableValue type provides a few overloads allowing us to use String, LocalizedStringKey, and Text as its label.
+As you can see in the example above, we use City, Population, and Gender strings as instances of the *LocalizedStringKey* type.
+Fortunately, the *PlottableValue* type provides a few overloads allowing us to use *String*, *LocalizedStringKey*, and *Text* as its label.

 ![chart-accessibility-tree](/public/chart16.png)

 The Swift Charts automatically group accessibility elements for the same cities, calculate the total population per city and provide it as accessibility value.

-Whenever you need to provide additional information for your data point, you can always use the accessibilityLabel and accessibilityValue modifiers on your mark type.
+Whenever you need to provide additional information for your data point, you can always use the *accessibilityLabel* and *accessibilityValue* modifiers on your mark type.

 ```swift
 struct ContentView1: View {